AlchlcDvl/TownOfUsReworked/README.md

 [Slushigoose](https://github.com/slushiegoose) - For making the mod in the first place\
 [eDonnes](https://github.com/eDonnes124/) - For continuing the mod after it was discontinued\
 [Pixabay](https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=music&amp;utm_content=83775) - For a lot of the sounds effects\
-[TownOfHost-TheOtherRoles](https://github.com/music-discussion/TownOfHost-TheOtherRoles) - For a lot of the QoL code I'm using in the mod plus some chat commands
+[TownOfHost-TheOtherRoles](https://github.com/music-discussion/TownOfHost-TheOtherRoles) - For a lot of the QoL code plus some chat command ideas\
 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For creating custom game options which are now embedded into the mod\
+[VincentVision](https://github.com/VincentVision) - For some code here and there from his version of Town Of Us (which was deleted sadly)\
+[Lunastellia](https://github.com/Lunastellia) - For Better Skeld code\
 [CrowdedMod](https://github.com/CrowdedMods/CrowdedMod) - For allowing to bypass the 15 player limit which is now embedded into the mod
 #
 <p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC.</p>
 <p align="center">© Innersloth LLC.</p>